 If you discover certain plugins are slowing down your site, either need to delete them, or replace them with a more lightweight plugin.
 Below are a few solid lightweight plugins, however you might need to do some research depending on what functionality you need.

-Analytics – Google Analytics and Search Console should be plenty.
-Just make sure you’re hosting Google Analytics locally (using WP Rocket, CAOS, or WP Disable).
+- Analytics – Google Analytics and Search Console should be plenty.
+Just make sure you’re hosting Google Analytics locally (using WP Rocket, CAOS, or Perfmatters).

 Step 1: Sign up for Cloudflare (the free plan is fine), add your website, then Cloudflare will run their scan.
 You will go through a set of pages until you see your 2 Cloudflare name servers.